 Moving Through Shame Toward Acceptance

 A lifetime of being misunderstood leaves deep wells of shame.
 As an adult, a significant part of the journey is unlearning that shame and moving toward acceptance.
-This means reframing your past experiences through a neurodiversity-affirming lens.
-You weren't difficult; you were overwhelmed.
+This means reframing your past experiences: you weren't difficult; you were overwhelmed.
 You weren't rude; you were scared.

-This shift is transformative for your mental health and self-worth.
-Acceptance means recognizing that your nervous system is different, not defective.
+Acceptance means recognising that your nervous system is different, not defective.
 It means allowing yourself to be silent when you need to be, without judgment.
-Finding autism pride in your unique neurology can be a powerful antidote to shame.

 Building Self-Understanding After Years of Misinterpretation

-For many, the path to self-understanding begins with a late-diagnosed autism diagnosis.
+For many, the path to self-understanding begins with a late autism diagnosis.
 Finally receiving an accurate diagnosis can be a moment of profound relief.
 It provides a framework for a lifetime of confusing and painful experiences.
-All the pieces of your life—the communication disorder, the sensory issues, the social difficulties—suddenly click into place.
+All the pieces — the communication differences, the sensory issues, the social difficulties — suddenly click into place.

 This new understanding allows you to reject the old, harmful narratives.
 You can see that you don't need more "social skills training"; you need better environments and more accommodating people.
-You can seek out a community of other autistic people who share your experiences, perhaps finding validating items from an autism store like autism hoodies or autism t-shirts that express your identity.
+You can seek out a community of other autistic people who share your experiences.

 Selective mutism and autism are too often framed as problems to fix.
 But when we look closer, we see something else: a nervous system reaching capacity, protecting itself the only way it can.
 The goal was never "make them talk."
 The goal was always make it safe.